StatisticalProgramming/jekyll-now/start.md

 I suspect many people with start learning one of these programs and decide later to learn the other.
 There may also be some brave enough to try and learn both.
 I hope this website will be helpful in each of these cases.
-I will include code for both R and SPSS, and maybe for other programs (Stata next on my list).
+I will include code for both R and SPSS, and maybe for other programs (Stata is next on my list).
 I also encourage others to provide code for software they may use.